-- in the first chapter of One Piece, Shanks gives a young Luffy a good-natured jab about how Luffy will never succeed as a pirate, which prompts Luffy to declare that we will succeed and be a better pirate than Shanks.
-Shanks gives his hat to Luffy in encouragement after that.
+- In the very first chapter, Shanks gives a young Luffy a good-natured jab about how Luffy will never succeed as a pirate, which prompts Luffy to declare that we will succeed and be a better pirate than Shanks.
+Shanks gives his hat to Luffy in encouragement after that, starting off the whole story.

-- The plot of Skip Beat! starts because Shou, on dismissing his childhood friend Kyouko, calls her a plain, boring, worthless girl with no talent, and that the only method of revenge she could use against him would be beat him in the entertainment world, which for a girl like her would be impossible.
+- Skip Beat!: The plot starts off because Shou, on dismissing his childhood friend Kyouko, calls her a plain, boring, worthless girl with no talent, and that the only method of revenge she could use against him would be beat him in the entertainment world, which for a girl like her would be impossible.
 Kyouko, furious for having been duped into being his servant by him exploiting her devotion, has since set herself into proving him wrong on all of those points, so far with a certain degree of success.

 - During Secret Wars (1984) while the Hulk is holding a 150 billion ton mountain up so the rest of the team can survive, when he starts getting fatigued Reed Richards insults him, inspiring him to hold the mountain up a while longer.
 Hulk calls Reed out on this later.

-- In Cars, Doc tells Lightning who fell into the cactus that his driving is as lousy as his ability to fix roads, giving Lightning more motivation to do a proper job in fixing the road he damaged.
+- Cars: Doc tells Lightning who fell into the cactus that his driving is as lousy as his ability to fix roads, giving Lightning more motivation to do a proper job in fixing the road he damaged.
 Lightning even says "I'll show him."

-- In Monsters University, after Roar Omega Roar pulls an embarrassing prank on Oozma Kappa, one of the pranksters jokingly suggests that Mike's frat can find work in the mailroom at Monster, Inc., instead of being scarers.
-This gives Mike the idea to sneak his Oozma Kappa members into the factory and raise their morale before the next Scare Games events.
+- Monsters University: After Roar Omega Roar pulls an embarrassing prank on Oozma Kappa, Chet jokingly suggests that Mike's frat "just aren't cut out for the big leagues".
+This gives Mike the idea to sneak his Oozma Kappa members into Monsters, Inc. and raise their morale before the next Scare Games events.